-In addition, a thermal dosage exposure of 47°C for more than 10 seconds was used as the threshold for thermal damage of both the bacteria and surrounding tissues [Erriksson and Albrektsson 1983].
+In addition, a thermal dosage exposure of 47 °C for more than 10 s was used as the threshold for thermal damage of both the bacteria and the surrounding tissues [32].
 Very limited research has been performed on bacterial tolerance to heating and thermal damage to cementum and the periodontal ligament with temperature elevations.
 Bacterial cells are typically less sensitive than mammalian cells, since they are covered by resistant cell wall, and are capable of surviving as dormant cells after heat, without dying.
 Nevertheless, in principle, thermal damage to living organisms is a series of biochemical events of tissue cells when exposed to heat.
-Heat-induced tissue damage depends on heating history as described by the Arrhenius integral [Moritz and Henriques 1947].
-The Arrhenius model suggests that when the heating time is elevated 1°C higher, the heating time needed for inducing tissue damage can be approximately cut in half over a limited temperature range such as 37-50°C. Based on similar principle, tissue damage in heating treatment can also be assessed as $ET{43}$ , which is defined as the equivalent heating time under 43°C. Figure 5 gives the temperature elevation history at one deep dentin location.
-The calculated $ET{43}$ should be much longer than the actual heating duration since the temperature has been raised much higher than 43°C. Experiments can be performed to calculate $ET{43}$ for a specific bacterium and then one may compare experimental results to the calculated $ET{43}$ to assess thermal damage based on the protocol design.
-Unfortunately, the $ET{43}$ for targeted bacteria and the coefficients needed for calculating the Arrhenius integral to bacteria in dentin, the cementum, and periodontal ligament, are presently unavailable.
+Heat-induced tissue damage depends on heating history as described by the Arrhenius integral [42].
+The Arrhenius model suggests that when the heating time is elevated 1 °C higher, the heating time needed for inducing tissue damage can be approximately cut in half over a limited temperature range, such as 37-50 °C. Based on similar principle, tissue damage in heating treatment can also be assessed as $ET{43}$ , which is defined as the equivalent heating time under 43 °C. Figure 6 gives the temperature elevation history at one deep dentin location.
+The calculated $ET{43}$ should be much longer than the actual heating duration, since the temperature has been raised much higher than 43 °C. Experiments can be performed to calculate ET43 for a specific bacterium, and then one may compare experimental results to the calculated ET43 to assess thermal damage based on the protocol design.
+Unfortunately, the ET43 for targeted bacteria and the coefficients needed for calculating the Arrhenius integral to bacteria in dentin, the cementum, and periodontal ligament, are presently unavailable.
 Once the parameters are determined, the developed theoretical model in this study can be again modified to design the treatment protocols with a more accurate understanding of tissue damage.
-The combination of a thermal damage assessment using the Arrhenius integral and an application of an optimization method could lead to the development of an optimal thermal treatment protocol for individual teeth and patients.
+The combination of a thermal damage assessment using the Arrhenius integral, and an application of an optimization method could lead to the development of an optimal thermal treatment protocol for individual teeth and patients.